Solar Eclipse Photography

 If you intend to shoot a sequence for a composite, or capture a detailed view at a long focal length, you’ll also need a tripod.
 Don’t forget the rotation of the Earth will mean the Sun will gradually move across the frame too, and if you’re shooting with a telephoto lens, you’ll need to adjust it every few seconds to keep it centred.
 If you’re shooting at very long telephoto lengths, you’ll also need to be very careful with your adjustments as the smallest nudge could see the Sun career-off the frame, wasting precious seconds of Totality – you don’t want to be wasting your time recomposing and possibly refocusing during this time.

 Typical ball heads and basic three-way heads are the worst in this regard and I’d stay clear of them for long telephoto work.
 Video heads with fluid adjustments allow smoother movements, but again an accidental knock can still scupper the mission.
 Personally speaking I think the best options are geared tripod heads which can be precisely adjusted by twisting knobs.
-Check out my Manfrotto XPRO Geared head review – that’s what I’ll be using.
+Check out my Manfrotto XPRO Geared head review – that’s what I use.

-Another option is to use a driven equatorial mount which will counteract the rotation of the Earth and keep a celestial subject still in the frame.
+A more advanced option is to use a driven equatorial mount which will counteract the rotation of the Earth and keep a celestial subject still in the frame, freeing you from constant readjustments.
 These are however specialist pieces of equipment that can be hard to setup in daylight, so unless you’re an experienced astro-photographer, I’d recommend a tripod with a geared head.

-Above: a fairly portable eclipse setup, with Canon DSLR, 400mm prime lens, home-made solar filter, tripod with geared head and laptop for remote control.
+Above: my 2017 eclipse setup, with a cropped / APSC Canon DSLR, 400mm prime lens, home-made solar filter, tripod with geared head and laptop for remote control.

 In terms of triggering the shutter without camera shake, I often use the self-timer for landscape photography, but with an Eclipse lasting only a couple of minutes or even just seconds, you don’t want to waste any of that time.
 A cable release is ideal for triggering the shutter, but you may also want to consider a more sophisticated remote control with some exposure control, as during totality you’ll probably be ramping through a series of different shutter speeds and or ISO sensitivities.
 If you can make these adjustments without touching the camera, you’ll minimize the risk of wobbling it.